 Master of Liberal Arts

-The Master of Liberal Arts (MLA) at the University of Chicago is a degree program designed for working professionals who seek to commit to their curiosity in an interdisciplinary, intellectual community.
+The Master of Liberal Arts (MLA) at the University of Chicago is designed for working professionals who seek to deepen their understanding and sharpen their skills in a dynamic, interdisciplinary community.

-Whether your goal is professional advancement or personal growth, our flexible, remote and in-person courses are designed to fit into a busy schedule.
+Whether your goal is career advancement or personal discovery, or both, our flexible curriculum is designed to fit into your schedule, online or in-person.

 Who is in the Master of Liberal Arts program?

-Our program attracts intellectually curious adults who like to ask questions and share ideas.
-We count doctors, entrepreneurs, business executives, scientists, police officers, lawyers, teachers, and a wide variety of other professionals among our current students.
-This variety of perspectives and backgrounds contribute to an engaging and enlightening exchange of views.
+The MLA community includes doctors, entrepreneurs, business leaders, scientists, writers, police officers, lawyers, educators, engineers, tech executives, and a wide variety of other professionals.
+This variety of perspectives and backgrounds contributes to an engaging and enlightening exchange of views.

 The Value of Liberal Education

-The essence of a liberal education is the ability to read deeply, listen closely, think critically, and communicate effectively.
-It gives you a sense of the big picture and how things relate to one another.
-“The liberally educated person has a mind that can operate well in all fields,” University of Chicago President Robert Maynard Hutchins said.
-"He may be a specialist in one field.
-But he can understand anything important that is said in any field and can see and use the light that it sheds upon his own.
-The liberally educated person is at home in the world of ideas and in the world of practical affairs, too, because he understands the relation of the two.”
+The essence of a liberal education is the ability to read deeply, listen closely, think critically, solve creatively, and communicate effectively.
+It gives you a sense of the big picture and how things relate to one another, enabling you to lead with confidence.
+“The liberally educated person has a mind that can operate well in all fields,” former University of Chicago President Robert Maynard Hutchins said.